 Menu Engineering: Between Science and Art

 Menu engineering is a systematic approach developed in 1982 by Kasavana and Smith at Michigan State University that analyzes each menu item's popularity and profitability.
+When you combine this methodology with gastronomic expertise, you create a menu that both delights the guest and strengthens the business.

 The Menu Engineering Matrix